jack-avery/shtml/README.md

 ## usage

+1. `git clone` this repository
+2. run `sudo make install`
-1. create a new project in your current directory with `shtml n`
+3. move to a fresh directory, and create a new project with `shtml n`
-2. make some stuff in `static`
+4. put your stuff in `static`
-3. run `shtml b`
+5. run `shtml b`
-4. observe your generated site in `generated`
+6. observe your generated site in `generated`

 > `static` and `generated` above can be swapped out for whatever you like in `shtml.conf`